By Terry Trucco

 Bonus: The No. 60 bus, which stops near the hotel, goes to LaGuardia Airport – a bargain at $2.75 if you have time (it’s slow).

 Back story: The hotel opened in December 2010, the first New York City link in Aloft’s fast-growing chain (Aloft Brooklyn opened in June 2011).
 A part of Starwood Hotels, Aloft is like a budget W, smart and cookie-cutter hip but, unlike W where no two hotels are alike, if you’ve seen one Aloft, you’ve seen a version of them all.
 (The ubiquitous David Rockwell devised the crisp, colorful look.)
 The first opened in 2007 in Montreal, with more than 73 links open or in the works worldwide.
 The Harlem Aloft occupies a new building, built from the ground up as a hotel.
 That means modern conveniences like a central climate control system, up-to-date electronics and plentiful electrical sockets.
 They even road-tested TV remotes treated with a germ-free finish at the hotel.

-Keep in mind: Getting to the hotel can be a schlep, but room prices are 15 to 20 percent cheaper than comparable rooms in midtown.
-The hotel is kid friendly, but the lobby morphs into the WXYZ bar and lounge at night.
+Keep in mind: Getting to the hotel can be a schlep, but room prices are often 15 to 20 percent cheaper than comparable rooms in midtown.
+The hotel is kid friendly, but the lobby morphs into the Remix Bar at night.
 And the bar gets noisy.

 2296 Frederick Douglass Boulevard